We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - The white surface was a bit too much

-Garage owners who’d prefer to use a lightweight insulation with a reflective barrier should check out the Nasatech Garage Door Insulation Foam Kit.
+Garage owners who’d prefer to use lightweight, reflective insulation for garage doors should check out this kit from US Energy products.
 This radiant barrier kit features a layer of foam sandwiched between a white layer and a reflective layer, offering a clean look with the benefit of a radiant surface.

 The kit comes as a set of eight precut panels for 9-foot doors.
 It also comes with the double-sided tape required for hanging it (which is quite easy).